HSP HISTORY Blog

 Throughout that 14-year duration, George I had used Frederick Louis as a pawn against his father (George II).
 This certainly “primed the pump” for game playing to reach new heights when the spirited 21 year-old Frederick arrived in London in 1728.

-One of the best descriptions of Francis Louis comes from noted author and historian Richard Cavendish whose articles regularly appear in History Today magazine (www.historytoday.com)
+One of the best descriptions of Frederick Louis comes from noted author and historian Richard Cavendish whose articles regularly appear in History Today magazine (www.historytoday.com):

 In 1745, Daniel Dulany the Elder (1685-1753) would strategically use the scorned Prince of Wales’ name for a fledgling town he intended to lay out on land recently obtained from fellow Annapolis land speculator/politician Benjamin Tasker.
 Dulany started his time in America as an indentured servant, but had studied law and amassed a fortune over a period of four decades.
 The visionary of Irish blood also held a number of colonial offices over his lifetime.
 Years earlier, in 1722, he had even written a pamphlet entitled The Right of the Inhabitants of Maryland, to the Benefit of the English Laws, asserting the rights of Marylander's over the Proprietary Government.